sgravrock/adventofcode/2022/pascal/FILE-TRANSFER.md

 filesystem.
 (The Mac 512k and 512ke don't support HFS out of the box, and the original Mac 128k can't use it at all.)
 Tools that deal with MFS are largely extinct.
 Apple dropped support for it long enough ago that a lot of otherwise-reasonable bridge machines can't handle it.
+On the other hand, MFS is simple and fairly well-documented.
+I doubt it would be very hard to write a program to copy files to and from MFS images.
+HFS, while also do-able, would be a much bigger project.

 The big lesson to take away from all of this is: Unless you like solving these kinds of puzzles you should get the newest machine, in the best condition, that will still scratch your particular retrocomputing itch.
+Quicksilver G4s running Mac OS 9 are rare as dirt, cost next to nothing, and sidestep most of the problems I've described above.